FactomProject/factom-docs/cli/includes/_backup wallet.md

 * **Linux** `~/.factom/wallet/factom_wallet.db`

 <aside class="notice"><br>
-Note that the .factom folder is a hidden folder on Mac and Linux so perform a Google search for "how to show hidden files and folders on YOUR OS", replacing YOUR OS with Mac or Linux accordingly.
+Note that the .factom folder is a hidden folder on Mac and Linux so perform a Google search for "how to show hidden files and folders on YOUR OS," replacing YOUR OS with Mac or Linux accordingly.
 </aside>

 **To backup** your FF wallet file, quit factomd and factom-walletd, locate the factom_wallet.db file, make a copy, and save it to a location outside the .factom folder such as your documents folder, an external drive, a USB stick, or cloud storage.